fung-money/open-roles/front-end.md

 **Chief Legal &amp; Compliance — Andrei Valeanu**

 Multiple financial companies (Nationale Nederlanden, Banking Blocks, Ingenico).
 Built the compliance program at Uber and lead development of a proprietary in-house AML model to enable mass-scale onboarding of customers.
 The internal police.
+Descendant of Transilvania. :vampire_man:

 # :man_astronaut: Role description

 As a Front-end Engineer at Fung, you will be responsible for building the **core products of our Payments Platform** with initial area of focus on Checkout, Merchant Onboarding and Merchant Back-office.
 You will work on a modern React codebase, and use a lot of new technologies, such as web3.js and crypto wallet SDKs to **interact with different blockchains**.
-You will work closely with the whole team, and more particularly with the Head of Product, Lead Designer and the rest of the Engineering team.
-As one of the first Engineers in the team, you will have the opportunity to **work on the foundations of the project** together with the rest of the core team.
+You will work closely with everyone, but especially with our Head of Product, Lead Designer and the rest of the Engineering.
+As one of the first Engineers to get onboard, you will have the opportunity to **work on the foundations of the project** together with the rest of the core team.

 # :man_firefighter: Responsibilities
 - Develop core payment products of Fung's Payment Platform